gaara42/LaTeX_Boilerplate/html/readme.md

 <!-- * TODO Improved organization of  -->
 <!-- * TODO Added working example of latex conversion with pandoc -->
 <!-- * Updated `build.sh` to be at same functional level as `build.bat`.  -->
-* Updated `build.sh` to bring it in line with `build.bat` (actually, its technically a couple steps ahead...but bash>>>batch, so no surprise).
-They should be updated concurrently going forward.
-(2013.06.19)
-* Major update: separated code into html and pdf branches.
-Tried to maintain them in a single code base, but that proved difficult and they each have their own advantages (esp. the need to greater simplicity in the html code).
-These will likely be merged once i simplify the pdf codebase.
-The html version has been tested with `htlatex` only, tex2page and others will be implemented in the future. `build.bat` has been updated to reflect this change, asking for the directory and automatically switching to the correct TeX version (htlatex for html and xelatex for pdf).
-At the moment, the html branch is based on a personal project and will be scrubbed/generalized in the future.
-(2013.06.19)
-* Fixed problem with setting output to display with `bibtex`, updated `lbpindex` references to `lidx`, moved `xcolor` package around to avoid problems of setting it with table, changed `\includecode` to remove caption errors.
-(2013.06.19)
-* Removed reliance on `simplemargins.sty` and switched fully to `geometry` package for handling margins and text layout.
-(2013.06.10)
-* Added example of directly importing tables into file using `csvsimple`.
-See `appendix/table.tex` for example.
-(2013.05.29)
-* `build.bat` improved so re-run correctly conserves previous runs variables, htlatex (for html output) pipeline re-done to allow correct index/bibliography creation.
-(2013.05.27)
 * Height and width of text is now independent in the code, still relative.
 See `header.tex` for more.
 (2013.05.19)
 * Separated different types of commands into individual .tex files, centrally imported in `common\codes.tex` and located in `\common\code`.
 Added watermark to the `\lbptitle` command.
 Organization of files made more logical.
 (2013.04.30)
 * Now an option in `build.bat` to compile with htlatex along with example output.
 Comment out `fontspec` package in `package.tex` to avoid errors.
 Added `\watermarkpic` command to allow insertion of full height or width watermarks on pages (vertically centered by default).
 In addition, cleaned up the code for removing files after each run in `build.bat`.
 (2013.04.29)